 Dean Nguyen graduated from Yale University with a BA in Philosophy, spent 3 years in Germany as a Robert Bosch Tutor and Fellow after graduation, received his MA at Johns Hopkins School of Advanced International Studies SAIS (did the Bologna program in Italy – which partly explains his enthusiasm for the value of study abroad), was born in Vietnam and grew up in Orange County, CA.

 Dean Beirne has been a part of the Columbia University community since 2003.
-He is responsible for the development and coordination of all student activities and events at SIPA, including OSA-sponsored events such as New Student Orientation, Commencement and Graduation, Town Halls, training sessions, and workshops.
-In addition to his general student advising responsibilities, Dean Beirne manages SIPA's 5-Year Dual Degree Programs with Columbia College, The School of General Studies, and Barnard College.
-Dean Beirne also oversees SIPA's Peer Advising Program, student groups, and serves on multiple university-wide committees.
-Furthermore, as a graduate of SIPA, Dean Beirne understands the unique student-centered experience at the school.
+He is responsible for development and coordination of student activities and events at SIPA, as well as major events including New Student Orientation, Commencement, and Graduation.
+In addition to his general student advising responsibilities, Dean Beirne manages SIPA's ungergraduate dual degree programs and serves on multiple university-wide committees.

 Prior to joining SIPA, Dean Beirne worked as the Director of Education Programs for the Earth Institute Center for Environmental Sustainability (EICES) at Columbia University, where he managed international study-abroad and executive education training programs.
-He holds a Bachelor of Arts (BA) from Columbia College and a Master of Public Administration (MPA) from SIPA.
+He holds a Bachelor of Arts (BA) from Columbia College, a Master of Public Administration (MPA) from SIPA, and is currently enrolled at the City University of New York (CUNY) School of Law where is pursuing a Juris Doctor (JD).

 Melanie Pagán joined the Office of Student Affairs in June 2019 with over 10 years of experience in higher education at institutions including Yale University, Connecticut College and Columbia University.
 Her previous professional experience includes graduate student life and wellness, registrar/academic services, graduate residence life, multicultural affairs, student housing, and admissions.